Kaedim/working-at-kaedim/README.md

 If you are considering applying to Kaedim and want to learn more, you’re in the right place.

+## How to apply
-We are hiring for a lot of roles: https://wellfound.com/company/kaedim/jobs

-Priority: Software Engineer, Machine Learning Engineer, UI/UX Designer, Customer Support Engineer
+We are hiring for a lot of roles.
+Priorities: Software Engineer, Machine Learning Engineer, UI/UX Designer, Customer Support Engineer

+You can apply directly through [Wellfound](https://www.notion.so/Working-at-Kaedim-ec5cf41608aa455d95823c4626a0cb41?pvs=21) OR by emailing recruiting@kaedim3d.com with your CV and brief answers to the following questions:

+- Which position do you want to interview for?
+- What have you done in the past that can be considered as evidence of exceptional ability?
+- Tell us about a time that you most successfully hacked some computer/non-computer system to your advantage.
+- Why is what we are building interesting to you?
+- Are you currently based out of San Francisco or London?
+- Do you want to work in the office 5 days a week?

 ## What do we do